WORCESTER — Jordan Harris soaked in his final seconds on the ice.

 “You’re not happy because you didn’t find a way to win the hockey game, but when you go in the locker room after the game and you look at your players, they left it on the line,” Keefe said.
 “It was a battle between two good hockey teams, and they got a bounce in overtime.”

-This game was close to unraveling for Northeastern late in the first period.
-Western Michigan winger Cole Gallant, often the forgotten third of the Broncos stellar top line, put WMU on the board with an incredible bar-down snipe with 5:59 left in the opening frame.
-It’s not often Devon Levi gets beat cleanly, but Gallant found space in the open ice and rifled a laser beyond the star netminder’s reach.
+The Huskies, who entered Friday’s matchup as heavy underdogs, came close to unraveling late in the first period.
+Western Michigan forward Cole Gallant, the oft-forgotten third member of the Broncos elite top line, put WMU on the board with an incredible bar-down snipe with 5:59 left in the opening frame.
+It’s not often Devon Levi gets beat with a clean sightline in front of him, but Gallant found space in the open ice and rifled a laser beyond the star netminder’s reach.

 “We were not happy after the first period.
 At all.
 We didn’t play well, so we talked about it, and we responded,” Keefe said.